Arpita-deb/Sweet-Symphony-Dessert-Shop-SQL-Analysis/README.md

 * Use of **WHERE, GROUP BY, ORDER BY** clauses have been shown.
 * Different **aggregate functions** have been used to obtain the sum, average, maximum and minimum of numerical data points.

+## Limitations:

+* The major limitation of this project is that it is not normalized.
+* The dataset is very small to perform complex analysis.

 ## List of References:

 * [Data Definition Language (DDL)](https://en.wikipedia.org/wiki/Data_definition_language)